From the Diamond Sutra:

 And Liberation cohabits with no one.
 You cannot seek ‘Happiness’ and ‘Liberation’ at the same time [in spite of Thomas Jefferson’s silver prose].
 Take your happiness when it comes; but don’t compromise on your freedom to be unhappy.

-In Martin Heidegger’s insightful take, Truth has not to do with logical propositions but rather:
+For Martin Heidegger, Truth has not to do with logical propositions but rather:

 ‘The essence of Truth is Freedom and the essence of Freedom …is the resolutely open bearing that does not close up on itself…‘Philosophical Thinking’ is the stern and resolute openness that does not disrupt the concealing but entreats its open essence into the open regions of the understanding and thus into its own Truth.’